Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I planted a wheeping cherry tree in May and it had a few green leaves on it until about end of July.
 I water it as I should, but I'm concerned that it has died.
-Is there any way to tell if it's dead or should I wait it out?
-There's little green shoots on it so I'm not sure.

 I'm a 'thrifty' person by habit, scavenging for seeds whenever possible.
 This gives me a wide variety of flowers, bushes, and trees to enjoy the following spring.
 However, this year I was trying to get seeds from a weeping cherry tree and couldn't see any seeds beneath the tree.
 Yet, just along the driveway edge (beneath the overhang of the cherry tree boughs) were a multitude of sprouts with leaves that look a great deal like those of the weeping cherry tree.